ebel-magnin/circle-of-fifths/README.md

 ]
 ```

-The example shows the major and natural minor of C. The array is used by **render-svg.js** to place the major and minor keys in the major respectively minor circles.
+The example shows the major and relative minor of C. The array is used by **render-svg.js** to place the major and minor keys in the major respectively minor circles.

 ### 4.2.2 scale-object.js